Coronal-Halo/Haptic-Pen-Research-Project/README.md

 ```
 ### Possible Trouble Shooting

-Will add more information later
+Will add more information later.

 ## Authors